 DEFAULT JUDGMENT FOR A SUM CERTAIN

-(3) when there are multiple parties against whom judgment is entered, whether the judgment is entered jointly, severally, or jointly and severally;
+(3) when there are multiple parties against whom judgment shall be entered, whether the judgment shall be entered jointly, severally, or jointly and severally;

 MOTION FOR SUMMARY JUDGMENT

-(2) the efforts made by the moving party to provide the required notice and documents apply.
+(2) the efforts made by the moving party to provide the required notice and documents.
 Except as provided by Fed.
 R. Civ.
 P. 65(b)(1), the court shall not consider an ex parte motion for temporary restraining order.

 BONDS AND OTHER SURETIES

 (a) Prohibition.
 A party (individual or entity), a spouse of a party, or an attorney for a party in a civil action, shall not serve as a personal surety on any bond in that civil action.